W-Ely/Data-Structures/README.md

 - _hash(key) - should hash the key provided (note that this is an internal api)

 ## Trie
 - insert(self, string): will insert the input string into the trie.
 If character in the input string is already present, it will be ignored.
+Big(O) - O(1)
 - contains(self, string): will return True if the string is in the trie, False if not.
+Big(O) - O(1)
 - size(self): will return the total number of words contained within the trie.
 0 if empty.
+Big(O) - O(1)
 - remove(self, string): will remove the given string from the trie.
 If the word doesn’t exist, will raise an appropriate exception.
+Big(O) - O(1)
 - traverse(self, start_string): depth-first traversal returning all of the words in the trie tree that start with start_string.
 Returns a generator.
+Big(O) - O(1)

 # To install
 ### Clone repo with ssh or https